YashdalfTheGray/dsts/README.md

 ### Running

 There isn't much of "running" this repository in the traditional sense.
 Running an `npm test` will run the tests and generate a coverage report.
 The coverage report can be looked at using `npm run open-coverage-report`.

+### Debugging

+If you use VSCode, there are presets that are included for debugging the tests if it should become necessary.
+The plain "Debug tests" target will still run the tests will `ava`'s built-in parallelism so a "Debug tests serially" also exists.